Foodspots/friends4food/README.md

-# This is the application altijdheerlijk from Olivier van Hees
+# This is the application friends4food from Olivier van Hees